Phoebe Chapple: World War I

+Post World War I

 She stood for election to the Robe ward of the Adelaide City Council in December 1919, as a representative of the Women's Non-Party Political Association, but was narrowly defeated by John Stace Rees.
 Amy Louisa Tomkinson had two years earlier stood for the same ward against the same male incumbent with a similar outcome (and both women fared much better than did Frederic Blakeney Shoobridge in 1921 against the same opponent).
 In December 1919, Chapple and Dr. Harold Rischbieth were appointed surgeons to the clinical department of the Adelaide Hospital.

 Much of her medical work was in obstetrics and gynaecology; she was on occasion called upon as expert witness in cases of death brought about as a result of abortions, usually from peritonitis or septicaemia.

 The influenza epidemic of 1931 kept her busy: she made 100 visits to the Methodist Children's home alone, all pro bono.

 Her last overseas trip was in March 1937, when she sailed for London in the Orion to attend the coronation as an official guest, staying with her brother Harold, and did not return until October.
 While in Britain, she attended the Medical Women's International Conference in Edinburgh, at which she was the accredited Australian representative, and the annual meeting of the B.M.A., held in Belfast.
 While away, her niece Dr. Margaret Haslam, acted as locum tenens.

+World War II

 During World War II, she was active with the Voluntary Services Detachments.

 Personal life

 Chapple was Patroness of the British Ex-Servicewomen's Fellowship, and a member of the Adelaide Ladies' Rifle Club.

 Her name was prominent in the "social pages" of South Australian newspapers, at the racetrack, concerts or at fashionable receptions.
 She travelled often, keeping in touch with interstate and overseas members of her fragmented family, and hosting them when they visited Adelaide.

 She maintained a lifelong friendship with fellow women doctors like Helen Mayo and her old mentor Violet Plummer.
 Among non-medical friends were vigneron Reg.
 Walker and his wife Ethel, née Russell, and was a witness in their vitriolic and highly public divorce.

-She died on 24 March 1967, 1 week before her 88th birthday, and was cremated with a military funeral.
+She died on 24 March 1967, at age 87, and was cremated with a military funeral.
 Her ashes were interred at the Centennial Park Cemetery in Adelaide.
 Her will provided for a bursary to be awarded in her name to students of St Ann's College, University of Adelaide.